corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ```

 {{< note >}}
-Even though the password can be specified directly as a Helm override, it is not recommended for security reasons.
+Although the password can be specified directly as a Helm override, it is not recommended for security reasons.
-Similarly, even though Corda Workers can share the same set of credentials when sharing a State Manager database, doing so would compromise the security, so it is not recommended either.
+Similarly, although all Corda workers can share the same set of credentials, doing so compromises security and so is also not recommended.
-Instead, it is recommended to create a Kubernetes Secret per Corda Worker and State Type.
+Instead, we recommend you create a Kubernetes Secret per Corda worker containing the credentials.
 {{< /note >}}

-If required, the connection pool used when interacting with the database can be independently configured for each state type within each worker, as an example:
+If required, the connection pool used when interacting with the database can be independently configured for each state type within each worker.
+For example:

 ```yaml
 workers: